owlz84/wex-appbuilder-examples/README.md

 # WEX AppBuilder Examples

-Some snippets of widget code from a recent project using IBM Watson Explorer.
+Some snippets of genericised widget code from a recent project using IBM Watson Explorer.

-References to client removed.